-Thirty years ago, on June 5, 1981, the first cases of AIDS were reported in the CDC's Morbidity and Mortality Report (MMWR).
-This year, 2011, the Department of Veterans Affairs along with other national and global organizations involved with HIV/AIDS, including the White House, will recognize the 30 years of care, research, education, and advocacy for patients with HIV/AIDS.
+On June 5, 1981, the first cases of AIDS were reported in the CDC's Morbidity and Mortality Report (MMWR).
+In 2011, the Department of Veterans Affairs along with other national and global organizations involved with HIV/AIDS, including the White House, recognized 30 years of care, research, education, and advocacy for patients with HIV/AIDS.

 VA has been part of the fight against AIDS since the beginning, seeing some of the first patients that year, and providing compassionate, expert care ever since.
 What follows are perspectives from those who participated in these events, either as providers or as patients.

 Letters written by VA providers and Veterans who were on the front-line of the epidemic

 - Mark A. Beilke, MD